adaapp/digital-innovation/year-1/modules/PR1.md

 * Using abstract classes, interfaces and inheritance.
 * Good design and programming practice.

-#### Java Programs on a Unix system
+#### Javascript Programs on a Unix system
-* Editing, Compiling and Running a java programme in a command-line Unix environment
+* Using a command-line Unix environment to operate Node.js
+* Editing and running a Javascript programme locally

 ## Assessment
 The course will be assessed through a practical assignment that requires the student to take a written specification for a piece of software and design and implement an appropriate solution.
 The assignment requires analysis of problems that meet the given specification; the design and development of computer-based solutions to solve problems and the submission of a report.
 This assessment will be in two parts.
 Feedback will be provided on the analysis.
 The assignment will assess the students’ competence in object oriented programming skills, documentation and explanation.
 This assignment is weighted as 100% of the module.